-When I did the Vipassana course, I didn’t realize I wasn’t “supposed” to clear my mind of all thoughts.
+When I did the Vipassana retreat, I didn’t realize I wasn’t “supposed” to clear my mind of all thoughts.
 I kept assuming I was doing it wrong because all sorts of thoughts kept arising.
 Had I participated in meditation ahead of time, I’d have known that thoughts always arise, but the key is to observe them and gently return to the meditation practice.
 Not to banish all thinking and achieve an empty mind.

-In the time since that 10-day course, I’ve used meditation as a tool to keep me afloat and keep me grounded in the present.
-During the hardest months of my life, it has become a source of comfort, and I returned to a more robust meditation schedule as part of my coping mechanism.
+In the time since the Vipassana experience I’ve used meditation as a tool to keep me afloat and keep me grounded in the present.
+During the hardest months of my life, it has become a source of comfort.
+Meditation became a respite from the pain, and something that lifted me up.

 “Meditation is a catch-all word for myriad varieties of contemplative practice, just as sports refers to a wide range of athletic abilities.
 For both spots and meditation, the end results vary depending on what you actually do.”